 Approximately 0.8% ( less than 1%) of patients taking Lisonopril reported paresthesias as a side effect based on the manufacturer's clinical trials.
 Paresthesias are defined as a tingling, prickly feeling, many times concentrated in your fingers and toes, as you describe.

-- Q Is heart flutter a side effect of drugs like lisinopril, levamir & novalog?
+- Q Is lethargy a common side effect of Lisinopril?

 - Q Is it advisable to take aspirin with lisinopril for high blood pressure?

 - Q Can muscle cramps, joint pain and dizziness due to Lisinopril, be avoided?

 - Q Is there a risk while using Trazodone and Lisinopril together?